PinealonNeuroprotection & Cognitive Support

 Despite its name, Pinealon doesn't actually come from the pineal gland.
 The name refers to its proposed target effects, but the peptide was isolated from brain cortex extract (Cortexin research), not pineal tissue.
 This is a common source of confusion.

 Where Epitalon targets circadian rhythm and telomeres, Pinealon focuses specifically on neuronal protection.
-Think of them as complementary: Epitalon works "upstream" at the pineal gland level (melatonin synthesis, circadian genes, telomerase), while Pinealon works "downstream" at the neuronal level (antioxidant enzymes, MAPK/ERK signaling, anti-apoptotic pathways).
-Together, they address brain aging from both directions.
+They address brain aging from different directions: Epitalon works upstream at the pineal gland — melatonin synthesis, circadian genes, telomerase activation (AANAT/pCREB pathway¹) — while Pinealon works downstream at the neuron itself, upregulating antioxidant enzymes and modulating stress-response signaling (MAPK/ERK, SOD2/GPx1²).

 The critical caveat upfront: Pinealon has even less validation than Epitalon.
 There are no human clinical trials.
 All research originates from a single institute with commercial interests (196 patents).
 What follows is an honest assessment of what the science shows - and doesn't show.